unbeatable-modding/CustomBeatmapsV5/README.md

 1) In the CustomBeatmaps screen, Open the `OSU!` tab and select your beatmap
 2) Press `EXPORT`
-3) Check the `UNBEATABLE Demo` game directory for a zip file of your beatmap
+3) Check the `UNBEATABLE` game directory for a zip file of your beatmap
 4) Upload this beatmap to the [discord server](https://discord.gg/XzqMhRMmhC)'s #beatmap-verify channel.
 A mod will take a look, once your beatmap is approved & uploaded it will appear in the online view!